erik1066/pop-os-setup/README.md

 docker run -it --network my-bridge-network --rm mysql mysql -hgo-test-mysql -uroot -pmy-secret-pw
 ```

 You should now see a `mysql>` prompt.
 Type `exit` to return to the terminal.
 Exiting destroys this second container, so to get another MySQL prompt you will need to re-run the above command.
+This is a nice way to query the MySQL database without needing to install MySQL command line tools.

 An empty database server is probably not that handy.
 To load a `.sql` database into the first MySQL container, named `go-test-mysql` in the commands above, you can issue the command below.
 Replace the `/home/your-username/databases/data.sql` path with an actual path to a `.sql` file on your file system.